-Level I Prerequisites: PHT 100, PHT 101, and PHT 103 minimum GPA 2.0
+PHT 198Pharmacy Experience4 creditsLevel I Prerequisites: PHT 100, PHT 101, and PHT 103 minimum GPA 2.0 Corequisites: PHT 140 and PHT 150 0 lecture, 0 lab, 360 clinical, 0 other, 360 total contact hours

 Skills and knowledge acquired in the first semester of the Pharmacy Technology program are applied in pharmacy practice settings.
 All experience is under the supervision of a registered pharmacist.
 Students will obtain experience with ambulatory care and acute care pharmacy skills that can be applied to a wide variety of pharmacy practice.
 The student will spend 3 days per week, 8 hours per day in each experience site assignment.
 This course is graded on a pass/no pass grading system.